alecomunian/hiegeo/README.rst

-the manuscript *A new perspective to model subsurface stratigraphy in alluvial hydrogeological basins, introducing geological hierarchy and relative chronology* by C.Zuffetti, A.Comunian, R.Bersezio and P.Renard, submitted to Computers and Geosciences.
+the manuscript *A new perspective to model subsurface stratigraphy in alluvial hydrogeological basins, introducing geological hierarchy and relative chronology* by C.Zuffetti, A.Comunian, R.Bersezio and P.Renard, accepted for publication in Computers and Geosciences.

 Hereinafter we report a brief "quick start guide".
 For additional information about how to install and run the provided Python scripts, please check out the full documentation from `this link
 <https://hiegeo.readthedocs.io/en/latest/index.html>`_ can be also
-dowloaded as PDF, EPUB and also as a local HTML archive `here
+downloaded as PDF, EPUB and also as a local HTML archive `here
 <https://readthedocs.org/projects/hiegeo/downloads/>`_.